Ben Pugh, BA (Hons) (CNAA), MA (Manchester), PhD (Bangor)

 A former artist and hippie, I underwent a fairly dramatic conversion as an art student and soon developed a fascination with the Bible and its theology.
 Later, while working full time as an administrator, I achieved an MA with Distinction in the Study of Pentecostal and Charismatic Issues from Manchester and followed this with a PhD, from Bangor, in the atonement in Pentecostal theology.
 I have lectured in church history and historical theology as far afield as India as well as working cross-culturally with African-led Bible colleges and churches in the UK.
 I am currently involved in the ministry of the Eagles Nest Church in Nottingham, a church that is dedicated to those who, like myself, are from un-churched backgrounds.
 I live in Nottingham with my wife Pearl and three children Abigail, Gracie and Reuben.

-My current research interests are in recent re-appropriations of historic models of atonement theology, and also in the various theological innovations of the past 40 years of neo-Charismatic Christianity.
-His book, Atonement Theories A Way Through the Maze is to be publisheded by Wipf & Stock.
+Current research interests are in recent re-appropriations of historic models of atonement theology, and also in the various theological innovations of the past 40 years of neo-Charismatic Christianity.
+My book, Atonement Theories: A Way Through the Maze is to be publisheded by Cascade.

 Select Recent Publications